keybase/client/shared/docs/react-native/profiling.md

 Normally the engine call is setup and called with a `setImmediate`.
 This is usually exactly what we want.
-Trading a bit of response time from the engine for a more response ui.
-During bootstrapping, our priorities our a little different.
+Trading a bit of response time from the engine for a more responsive ui.
+During bootstrapping, our priorities are a little different.
 We can't do anything until we've bootstrapped with the engine, so it makes sense to avoid that tradeoff.